Carl Großmann: Trial and death

 Großmann's trial began on 3 July 1922 at Moabit Criminal Court.
-Court witnesses included Großmann's neighbours and work colleagues, as well as over a dozen survivors chosen to testify, the latter of whom made several attempts to assault Großmann.
+Court witnesses included Großmann's neighbours and colleagues, as well as over a dozen survivors chosen to testify, the latter of whom made several attempts to assault Großmann.
 An eyewitness hurled a set of keys at Großmann, which nearly hit his court-appointed defense counsel, while a surviving victim lunged at Großmann for accusing her and other witnesses of lying.
 Others cried on the stand.
 Großmann had retracted his initial confession and now repeated his claim that he only killed his victims because they stole from him, accusing the witnesses of telling "pure lies" and being "ungrateful to [his] hospitality".

 On the third day of the main trial, judicial officers found Großmann dead in his cell at Justizvollzugsanstalt Moabit when they came to transport him to court.
-Großmann had used his bedsheet as a make-shift noose and hanged himself by tying it to a loose nail in the door frame.
+Großmann had used his bedsheet as a makeshift noose and hanged himself by tying it to a loose nail in the door frame.
 A bailiff left a written note on the desk of the presiding judge, Walter Böhmert.
 Großmann's attorney recalled that Böhmert read the note, sighed, put on his hat, and rose to deliver the following announcement:

 The defendant Carl Großmann will not appear at today's hearing.
 He ended his life in his cell earlier this morning.
 Regarding the circumstances that have led to this, an investigation is underway.
 This defendant, who showed no sign of remorse in this court, has turned himself in to a higher judge.
 He has spared the appointed jury the choice of putting an end to this unusual criminal.
 The proceedings are closed.

 A death mask was cast of Großmann's head and kept in police custody, but it is presumed to have been destroyed during the bombing of Berlin in World War II.